As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In nature, you can find magnetite in its black, gray, and brown forms.
 There are various places in the U.S. where you can find magnetite, including Utah, North Carolina, Pennsylvania, and Alaska.
 Magnetite is commonly found in igneous, metamorphic, and sedimentary rocks and forms in various ways.

-To find magnetite in nature, you must first understand how this mineral forms and the most common environments to find it.
-Let’s find these things out, along with the best states in the U.S. to find it and specific locations!
+To find magnetite in nature, you must first understand how this mineral forms and the most common environments in which to find it.
+Let’s find these things out, along with the best states in the U.S. and specific locations!

 If you want to check out the best rock and mineral identification books, you can find them here (Amazon link).